-Starting a small business is a bit like running a marathon, it takes a lot of preparation, can feel extremely daunting and requires a serious commitment if you want to make it to the finish-line.
+Starting a successful small business is a bit like running a marathon, it takes a lot of preparation, can feel extremely daunting and requires a serious commitment if you want to make it to the finish-line.
 Knowing where to start can be the most difficult part of all, so here is our short guide to setting up a successful small business.

 1. Market research